AdobeDocs/workfront.en/help/workfront-fusion/tutorials/connect-any-service-uses-oauth2.md

 ## Creating a scenario

-Now, go to `Workfront Fusion` and create a new scenario.
+Now, go to Workfront Fusion and create a new scenario.

 >[!NOTE]
 >
->Before you start setting up your scenario in `Workfront Fusion`, we recommend that you go through all APIs that you plan to call and get a list of all scopes that are needed.
+>Before you start setting up your scenario in Workfront Fusion, we recommend that you go through all APIs that you plan to call and get a list of all scopes that are needed.
 This way you can aquire all the necessary scopes at once and avoid the hassle of expanding the scopes in the future.

 Choose the OAuth 2.0 HTTP(S) request and response processing module from the HTTP app and add it to your scenario.
 In the open configuration window, click the `Add` button.
 This will bring up a window that allows you to add a new OAuth2 connection.
 In this step, enter the information that you have found in the documentation: